Do I Need To Register To Fly My Drone In Ireland?

 Complete the registration on the IAA MySRS site: https://iaa.mysrs.ie/auth/sign-up

-For more information, head over the the IAA site: https://www.iaa.ie/general-aviation/drones
+For more information, head over to the IAA site: https://www.iaa.ie/general-aviation/drones